ColinWu0403/ColinWu0403/README.md

 - 👋 Hi, I’m @ColinWu0403
 - 👀 I’m interested in ...
 React, React Native, C++, Rust, Java, and Python
 - 🌱 I’m currently learning ...
-CS 250 Computer Architecture and CS251 Data Structures and Algorithms
+CS 252 Systems Programming
 - 💞️ I’m looking to collaborate on Cool Projects
 - 📫 How to reach me ...
 On Github or my email